Nanyuki Airport: Overview

 At 1905 m above sea level, the airport has a single asphalt runway which measures 1200 m in length.

 Nanyuki Airfield is a government-owned, privately leased airfield, serving private and commercial air operators.
 The airfield handles mostly small, light, single-engine aircraft and some twin engined aircraft.
 Most traffic through Nanyuki is routed from Nairobi, carrying tourists to Mara Serena Airport, Samburu Airport, Laikipia, Lewa and Meru.
 The airfield is leased by Tropic Air Kenya, offering air charter and helicopter services.

 Airlines and destinations

 Services

 Nanyuki Airfield is open from 6 am to 6 pm daily, with all traffic reporting to the Nanyuki air traffic controller.
 Aircraft fuel is usually available.
 Barney's Restaurant is open from 8 am to 5 pm daily, serving hot and cold drinks, breakfast, lunch and snacks.
 The gift shop is also open daily, selling African arts, crafts and gifts.

 History and development

 In the late 1960s, the Nanyuki Airfield was originally along the Nanyuki – Rumuruti Road.
 This was a grass airfield, mainly used by small, single-engine, privately owned aircraft.
-During the 1970s the site was purchased by the Kenya government for military and official business and named the Laikipia Air Base.
+During the 1970s the present site was purchased by the Kenya government for military and official business and named the Laikipia Air Base.